cozy/cozy-docs/src/documents/en/host/trouble-shootings.html.md

 If you've lost your password, first thing to try is clicking on the `I forgot my password` link to get it sent by email.

-If, by any chance, you're hosting cozy on a system with no Email server installed (e.g Postfix), you'll need to access the `CouchDB Relax` page to remove the current user.
+If, by any chance, you're hosting cozy on a system with no Email server installed (e.g Postfix), you'll need to access the `Futon Web Admin` page to remove the current user.
 You now have 2 solutions:

 #### You can access 127.0.0.1 with a browser